CCCwx/Teaching-Video-PPT-Generator/README.md

 ```

 ## How to Run the project?
+### API KEY Initilization
+1. For the OpenAI API, the users need to replace the API_KEY and ENDPOINT in the 'generate_script' function in pre_version/myapp/utils.py.
+2. For the IFLY-TECH API, the users need to replace the APP_ID and API_SECRET in the 'generate_ppt' views in pre_version/myapp/views.py.

+### Application database migration
 This is a local-based and non-database project, hence we do not need to migrate database.

-### Application database migration
 However, if you decide to add a database, please type the following command for each database update operation:
 ```bash
 python manage.py migrate
 ```